-Editors and editorial board members should ensure the review process and the selection of published works confirm the journal's ethical guideliness and take necessary steps to apply the blind-review process to every submission.
+Editors and editorial board members should ensure the review process and the selection of published works confirm the journal's ethical guidelines and take necessary steps to apply the blind-review process to every submission.

-All manuscript which are received by reviewer or partners should be treated as confidential documents.
+All manuscript that are received by reviewer or partners should be treated as confidential documents.
 They may not be displayed or discussed with others unless permitted by the editor and the author.

 Unpublished articles must not be used in the editors’ own research without the author's written consent.
 Confidential information or ideas obtained through peer review must be kept confidential and not be used for personal gain.

 Manuscript review process should be conducted objectively.
 Reviewers must provide their views clearly and followed by supporting arguments.

 Reviewers should not consider reviewing the article with which they assume to have a conflict of interest, e.g., because of personal/professional relationships with the authors, companies, or institutions associated with the manuscript.

 The editorial board of Teosofi: Jurnal Tasawuf dan Pemikiran Islam consists of recognized experts in the fields within the focus and the journal's scope.

 Members of the Editorial Board will be involved in reviewing the submitted manuscripts.
 The members advise the editors regarding the journal policy and scope, assist the editors in identifying the topics for special issues—for which the members may be the guest editors—, attract new authors and submissions, promote the journal to their colleagues and peers and help the editors in the decision making over issues such as plagiarism claims and disagreements between reviewers regarding manuscripts.